robomq/robomq.io/docs/one-one.md

 	connection = pika.BlockingConnection(pika.ConnectionParameters(host = server, port = port, virtual_host = vhost, credentials = credentials))
 	channel = connection.channel()

-Then producer can publish messages to the default exchange where queue name is the routing key.
+Then producer can publish messages to the default exchange where queue name itself is the routing key.

-		#assigning blank string to exchange is to use the default exchange,
+It will assign a blank string to exchange parameter in publish function to use the default exchange.
+Delivery mode = 1 means it's a non-persistent message.

 	properties = pika.spec.BasicProperties(content_type = "text/plain", delivery_mode = 1)
 	channel.basic_publish(exchange = "", routing_key = routingKey, body = "Hello World!", properties = properties)

-After all messages are published, producer should terminate this connection.

-	channel.close( )
+At last, producer will disconnect with the [robomq.io](http://www.robomq.io) broker.

+	connection.close()

 ###Consumer
-First, consumer should initialize connection to the [robomq.io](http://www.robomq.io) server.

-	connection = pika.BlockingConnection(pika.connectionParameters(host='your host'))
-	channel = connection.channel()

-Then consumer should subscribe to a specific queue to listen and consume messages from.

-	channel.queue_declare(queue='queueName')

-Then consumer should define the callback method.
-When messages are received, this callback is invoked performing any desired processing on message contents.

-	def callback(ch, method, properties, body):
-		print 'Received %r' % (body)

-At this point, consumer should start consuming messages.

-	channel.basic_consume(callback, queue='queueName', no_ack=True)
+The same as producer, consumer needs to first connect to [robomq.io](http://www.robomq.io) broker.

+Then consumer will declare a queue.
+By default, the queue will be bound to the default exchange with the same binding key as its name.
+Auto-delete means after all consumers have finished consuming it, the queue will we deleted by broker.

+	channel.queue_declare(queue = queueName, auto_delete = True)

+Finally, consumer can consume messages from the queue.
-The **no_ack** parameter indicates whether consumer will automatically send acknowledgment back to broker.
-For this example, producer does not explicitly acknowledge received messages.
-Therefore, we set **no_ack** attribute value as true.
+The `no_ack` parameter indicates if consumer needs to explicitly send acknowledgment back to broker when it has received the message.
+In this example, `no_ack` equals to true, so producer does not explicitly acknowledge received messages.

-Then, consumer should receive messages and implement any desired processing on message contents.
+The `start_consuming()` function will be blocking the process until `stop_consuming()` is invoked or exception happens.

+	channel.basic_consume(consumer_callback = onMessage, queue = queueName, no_ack=True)
 	channel.start_consuming()

+When messages are received, a callback function will be invoked to print the message content.

+	def onMessage(channel, method, properties, body):
+		print body

 ###Putting it all together